 by Sebastian R. Fama

-Some think of marriage as an unnecessary formality.
+Marriage is sometimes referred to as an unnecessary formality.
 Others see it as something that “was created for the benefit of men at the expense of women.”
 They claim that women are required to vow blind obedience to their husbands?
-Actually, they are not, at least not in the Catholic Church.
+They are not, at least not in the Catholic Church.
 While there may be some slight differences from country to country, Catholic vows essentially consist of the following:

 I, _______, take you, _______, for my lawful husband / wife, to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, until death do us part.

 Be subject to one another out of reverence for Christ.
 Wives be subject to your husbands as to the Lord.
 For the husband is head of the wife as Christ is the head of the Church, His body, and is Himself its Savior.
 As the Church is subject to Christ, so let wives also be subject in everything to their husbands.
 Husbands love your wives, as Christ loved the Church and gave himself up for her, that He might sanctify her, having cleansed her by the washing of water with the word, that he might present the Church to himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish.
 Even so husbands should love their wives as their own bodies.
 He who loves his wife loves himself.
 For no man ever hates his own flesh but nourishes and cherishes it, as Christ does the Church, because we are members of his body.
-“For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one.”
-This is a great mystery, and I mean in reference to Christ and the church.
-However, let each one of you love his wife as himself, and let the wife see that she respects her husband (Ephesians 5:22-33).
+“For this reason, a man shall leave his father and mother and be joined to his wife, and the two shall become one.”
+(Ephesians 5:22-31).

 Note that Paul starts off his comments with the words: “Be subject to one another” – so a husband and wife are to submit to one another.
-However, the manner in which they are to submit to one another differs.
+However, the way they are to submit to one another differs.
 In verses 22-24 Paul explains how a wife is to submit.
 In verses 25-30 he explains how a husband is to submit.

 Now it is true that Scripture assigns the husband a leadership role.
 But this does not entitle him to be a dictator or taskmaster.
 Jesus makes it clear that to mistreat others is to mistreat Him (Matthew 25:40).
 The leadership role that God has in mind here is more along the lines of what the military would call a “Point Man.”
-When soldiers or marines go out on patrol in a war zone the point man literally leads the others.
-If they walk into an ambush he gets the brunt of the attack.
-It is a position that could require him to give his life for those he leads.
+When out on patrol, the point man leads (walks in front of) the other troops.
+If they wander into an ambush, he gets the brunt of the attack.
 Long story short; leadership means service not power.
 This becomes even clearer when we consider the man’s vows.
 He vows to love his wife as Christ loved the Church.
 And how did Christ love the Church?
 He healed the sick, fed the hungry and He even washed the feet of His apostles.
 In a final act of love and humility He willingly submitted to torture and death on a cross so that we, his bride, might have eternal life.

 Marriage requires a great deal of work and dedication.
 That is why Jesus raised marriage to the level of a sacrament.
 In the sacrament of matrimony, the couple receives graces which specifically enable them to live the married life.
 It is within the bonds of a sacramental marriage that God is most present in a couple’s lives.
 As the Scripture says: “I can do all things in Him [Jesus] who strengthens me” (Philippians 4:13).

-Marriage is about commitment, cohabitation is about convenience.
-When we consider all of the facts we can see that cohabitation and not marriage “was created for the benefit of men at the expense of women.”
+Marriage is about commitment; cohabitation is about convenience.
+When we consider all the facts, we can see that cohabitation and not marriage “was created for the benefit of men at the expense of women.”